 Marianne is co-founder and CEO of Bébé Voyage which she started while living in Mozambique.
 In 2017, she moved with her family to Buenos Aires, Argentina where they’ve continued to travel and explore.
 For insights into her life in Argentina, read her article, The Surprising Reason You Should Travel To Argentina With Kids.

-I’m Marianne and I’ve been living in Maputo, Mozambique with my 3.5 year old son and husband Andreas.
+I live in Maputo, Mozambique with my 3.5 year old son and husband Andreas.
 We moved to Maputo from Sweden when Simon was 7 weeks old for my husband’s job.
 For those of you who need a little geography refresher, Mozambique is in southern Africa, on the eastern coast just opposite from Madagascar.
 Maputo, the capital, is a 2-hour drive from the South African border and Kruger Park and an 8-hour drive from Johannesburg.
 Despite its proximity to one of the wealthiest and most developed countries on the African continent, Mozambique is one of the poorest, ranking only slightly higher on most indices than countries in the midst of violent active conflict.

 Believe it or not, Maputo was one of our top choices for postings because we had heard that it was very family friendly and because we both speak Portuguese (I was born in Brazil and my husband learned it).
 Mozambique has not disappointed.
 The weather is always between 22 and 29 degrees Celsius (70 and 85 degrees F), the people are friendly, we have an ocean view, amazing beaches and safari parks within a few hours.

 We travel A LOT (that’s why I started Bébé Voyage!), so when we’re in Maputo, we generally try to keep it pretty low key.
 Here’s what a typical Sunday looks like for us…

 7:00 AM – WAKE UP